Moscow Metro: Operations

 The Moscow Metro opens at 05:25 and closes at 01:00.
 The exact opening time varies at different stations according to the arrival of the first train, but all stations simultaneously close their entrances at 01:00 for maintenance, and so do transfer corridors.
 The minimum interval between trains is 90 seconds during the morning and evening rush hours.

 As of 2017, the system had an average daily ridership of 6.99 million passengers.
 Peak daily ridership of 9.71 million was recorded on 26 December 2014.

 Free Wi-Fi has been available on all lines of the Moscow Metro since 2 December 2014.

-Stations

-Of the metro's 250 stations, 88 are deep underground, 123 are shallow, 12 are surface-level and 5 are elevated.

-The deep stations comprise 55 triple-vaulted pylon stations, 19 triple-vaulted column stations, and one single-vault station.
-The shallow stations comprise 79 spanned column stations (a large portion of them following the "centipede" design), 33 single-vaulted stations (Kharkov technology), and three single-spanned stations.
-In addition, there are 12 ground-level stations, four elevated stations, and one station (Vorobyovy Gory) on a bridge.
-Two stations have three tracks, and one has double halls.
-Seven of the stations have side platforms (only one of which is subterranean).
-In addition, there were two temporary stations within rail yards.
-One station is reserved for future service (Delovoy Tsentr for the Kalininsko-Solntsevskaya line).

-The stations being constructed under Stalin's regime, in the style of socialist classicism, were meant as underground "palaces of the people".
-Stations such as Komsomolskaya, Kiyevskaya or Mayakovskaya and others built after 1935 in the second phase of the evolution of the network are tourist landmarks: their photogenic architecture, large chandeliers and detailed decoration are unusual for an urban transport system of the twentieth century.

-The stations opened in the 21st century are influenced by an international and more neutral style with improved technical quality.